Do Go On - 369 - The Night Witches

 Yeah, I've given them a job.

-Yeah, their most recent show was,
+Yeah, it was their most recent show was,

-because they do these parody shows of big movies and stuff,
+because they do these parody shows of big movies and stuff.

-do crazy witch agents could they they have a word that rhymes with it
+But they have a word that rhymes with it.

-they probably have to recast yeah so i don really, I think that was a good call of them not to do that.
+So really, I think that was a good call of them not to do that.

 Yeah, but why pick that movie?